Siege of Bukhara: Prelude

 There are conflicting reports as to the size of the total Mongol invasion force.
 The highest figures were calculated by classical Muslim historians such as Juzjani and Rashid al-Din.
-Modern scholars such as Morris Rossabi have indicated that the total Mongol invasion force cannot have been more than 200,000; while John Masson Smith gives an estimates of around 130,000.
+Modern scholars such as Morris Rossabi have indicated that the total Mongol invasion force could not have been more than 200,000; John Masson Smith gives an estimate of around 130,000.
 The minimum figure of 75,000 is given by Carl Sverdrup, who hypothesizes that the tumen (the largest Mongol military unit) had often been overestimated in size.
 The Mongol armies arrived in Khwarazmia in waves: first, a vanguard led by Genghis' eldest son Jochi and the general Jebe crossed the Tien Shan passes, and started laying waste to the towns of the eastern Fergana Valley.
 Jochi's brothers Chagatai and Ogedai then descended on Otrar and besieged it.
 Genghis soon arrived with his youngest son Tolui, and split the invasion force into four divisions: while Chagatai and Ogedai were to remain besieging Otrar, Jochi was to head northwest in the direction of Gurganj.
 A minor detachment was also sent to take Khujand, but Genghis himself took Tolui and around half of the army — between 30,000 and 50,000 men — and headed westwards.

 The Khwarazmshah faced many problems.
 His empire was vast and newly formed, with a still-developing administration.
-In addition, his mother Terken Khatun still wielded substantial power in the realm—Peter Golden termed the relationship between the Shah and his mother as "an uneasy diarchy", which often acted to Muhammad's disadvantage.
-The Shah distrusted most of his commanders, with the only exception being his eldest son and heir Jalal al-Din, whose military skill had been critical at the Irghiz River skirmish the previous year.
+His mother, Terken Khatun, still wielded substantial power in the realm—Peter Golden termed the relationship between the Shah and his mother "an uneasy diarchy", which often acted to Muhammad's disadvantage.
+The Shah distrusted most of his commanders, the only exception being his eldest son and heir Jalal al-Din, whose military skill had been critical at the Irghiz River skirmish the previous year.
 If the Khwarazmshah sought open battle, as many of his commanders wished, he would have been outmatched by the Mongol army, in both the size of the army and its skill.
 The Shah thus decided to distribute his forces as garrison troops in the empire's most important cities.
 Since it was far from the presumed theatre of war, Bukhara was allotted relatively few troops.
 As with the Mongol army, there is also debate as to the size and composition of the Shah's forces.
-The chronicler Juvaini states that 50,000 were sent to aid Otrar, and states that there were at least 20,000 in Bukhara.
-Sverdrup, however, claims that there were between two and five thousand men at Bukhara.
+The chronicler Juvaini states that 50,000 were sent to aid Otrar, and that there were at least 20,000 in Bukhara.
+According to Sverdrup, there were between two and five thousand men at Bukhara.
 Deducing the Shah's strategy, Genghis bypassed the stronghold of Samarkand and traversed 300 miles of the Kyzylkum Desert to reach Bukhara on 7 February 1220.
-As contemporaries thought the Kyzylkum impassable by large armies, historians such as H. Desmond Martin and Timothy May have considered the manouevre a tactical masterstroke.
+As contemporaries thought the Kyzylkum impassable by large armies, modern historians such as H. Desmond Martin and Timothy May have considered the manoeuvre a tactical masterstroke.